-- The Constitution (Scheduled Tribes) Order (Second Amendment) Bill, 2012 was introduced in the Lok Sabha on December 14, 2012 by the Minister of Tribal Affairs, Mr. V. Kishore Chandra Deo.
-The Bill seeks to amend the Constitution (Scheduled Tribes) Order, 1950 to modify the list of Scheduled Tribes in the states of Kerala and Chhattisgarh.
+- The Constitution (Scheduled Tribes) Order (Second Amendment) Bill, 2013 was introduced in the Lok Sabha by the Minister of Tribal Affairs, Mr. V. Kishore Chandra Deo on December 17, 2013.

 DISCLAIMER: This document is being furnished to you for your information.
 You may choose to reproduce or redistribute this report for noncommercial purposes in part or in full to any other person with due acknowledgement of PRS Legislative Research (“PRS”).
 The opinions expressed herein are entirely those of the author(s).
 PRS makes every effort to use reliable and comprehensive information, but PRS does not represent that the contents of the report are accurate or complete.
 PRS is an independent, not-for-profit group.
 This document has been prepared without regard to the objectives or opinions of those who may receive it.